 An integration with the right tool and the right data source can deliver new insights or power AI tools.
 Our integration with Workday, for instance, allows us to build a talent pool of “silver medalists” – applicants who were a great fit, but the second or third pick – whose profiles would otherwise be lost, and then uses AI to recommend the strongest candidates from that pool when a relevant position is opened.

 But, more than that, by feeding into the rest of your talent tech stack, the right integrations help connect up your talent ecosystem, so you can start operating from a single, coherent source of data.
 This allows you to connect up and introduce automation throughout the talent lifecycle – from recruitment to onboarding to development.

-You can define your talent pools at a more granular level, surface untapped talent, customise outreach campaigns and automatically suggest adjacent jobs to employees based on their existing skill set.
+You can define your talent pools at a more granular level, surface untapped talent, customize outreach campaigns, and automatically suggest adjacent jobs to employees based on their existing skill set.
 Your whole talent ecosystem becomes fairer, more transparent and more powerful – driven by data and the right integrations.

 Modern recruiters know, for example, that to get the best talent, you need to be proactive.
 An ATS alone is not enough – what about great candidates that aren’t in your application process?
 But integrate a CRM into your ATS and you can start to source, attract and engage hiring prospects long before they apply.

 So thinking strategically about the data you need to achieve your talent goals and the integrations you need to make it flow has an outsized impact on the return you get from your talent technology investments.
-Rather than a disparate set of tools, you start to develop a coherent, connected talent operating system – a centralised hub where all of your talent acquisition, development and retention activities and tools can be managed.
+Rather than a disparate set of tools, you start to develop a coherent, connected Talent Lifecycle Management solution – a centralised hub where all of your talent acquisition, development and retention activities and tools can be managed.
 Your tech stack, and the integrations that augment it, create a robust, flexible flow of data that can adapt to meet any change in the market or competition, meaning you’re always able to deliver the right talent.